“You’ve got to get up every morning

 Tapestry Carole King’s first and most successful album

 Beautiful: The Carole King Musical the story of Carole’s life and career

 Live at the Troubadour Carole King singing with her friend James Taylor, another favorite artist of ours

 Listen to Carole King on Apple Music

 sharing the HEART of health in music

-And don’t forget to enjoy some music today, whatever makes you feel BEAUTIFUL.
+Read my review of her memoir at the link below.
+Be sure you enjoy some music today, whatever makes you feel BEAUTIFUL.

 8 thoughts on “Beautiful- remembering the music of Carole King”